jonlld/the-amazing-math-machine/notes.md

 - Switch to Game Choose screen DONE
 - Retrieve and show leaderboard for current users on login screen DONE
 - Allow click on name to login DONE
+- Sort leaderboard and add a trophy to the top score TODO

 2. Game Choose screen!